 Halifax is a beautiful Port City and the biggest city in Canada’s Atlantic Region with a growing cultural and culinary scene.
-The guide below is largely based on my experiences traveling there in 2017 and 2023.
+Here are some of my favourite spots.

 - Bliss Caffeine Bar: Coffee is good but the baked goods are excellent.

-- Weird Harbour: Excellent, excellent coffee in a stylish central location.
+- Weird Harbour: Excellent, excellent coffee in a stylish, bright, central location.
 Note however, there is no seating and no washrooms, and the food selection is extremely minimal.

-- Café Lunette: A very beautiful space in Queen’s Marque where the coffee and pastries are relatively good, though it’s really the space that is the focus.
+- Café Lunette: A very beautiful space in Queen’s Marque where the coffee and pastries are relatively good, though it’s really the space that you’d want to go for.

 - Uncommon Ground: Good coffee and really cool underground space that still has great light for working.
 Food options are at a “university café” level.

 Restaurants and Bars

 - Lot Six Bar & Restaurant: Located inside the historical Carleton Hotel building, this is a fun establishment that uses foliage and wicker to create an intimately chic indoor patio dining experience.
 Friends who have been more recently than me recommend focusing on the cocktails rather than the food, and trying to secure a reservation in the Atrium if you can.